Overview of the DFP CREATE Application and Completion Process

 Timing and Deadlines for DFP CREATE and Graduate Entrance Grants

 Each DFP Training Program cohort begins in September of a given year.
-We recommend that you contact potential faculty supervisors 2-4 months before the relevant graduate application deadline (i.e., for a September 2019 program start, then October ’18 to January ’19).
-In some case, due to a home program's requirements, you'll take the DFP Core in your second year, but can still apply in your entrance year - just indicate this in your application.
+We recommend that you contact potential faculty supervisors 2-4 months before the relevant graduate application deadline (i.e., for a September 2020 program start, then October ’19 to January ’20).
+In some cases, due to a home program's requirements, you'll take the DFP Core in your second year, but can still apply in your entrance year - just indicate this in your application.

-Apply to the DFP CREATE between receiving your UBC admission and FAll 2019.
+Apply to the DFP CREATE between receiving your UBC admission and Fall 2020.
 This can be before you decide on your UBC offer; and in time to benefit from the program elements.
 Applications will be processed as they come in, with responses given within 30 days.

 The DFP CREATE Program is cross-disciplinary and designed to accommodate diverse backgrounds, so there are no specific incoming degree or prior course requirements.
 Students from disciplines not represented in the list of currently participating UBC academic units who plan DFP-related thesis research are encouraged to inquire about possibilities for them.
 All prospective students require a DFP faculty sponsor prior to their application to the DFP program.